 In other words, it forms a habit.

-That means that 95% of the time, your brain is relying on your habits; past information, thoughts, and behaviors that you frequently engage in.
-Most of the time, you’re not actively deciding the course of your life–you’re on autopilot.
+That means that 95% of the time, your brain is relying on your habits: past information, thoughts, and behaviors that you frequently engage in.
+Most of the time, you’re not actively deciding the course of your life.

 We do have the power to choose to take the wheel when it comes to negative thinking.
 By doing so, we can construct a more positive reality for ourselves.

 It starts with choosing what to “feed” your brain.
-Whatever you expose yourself (and your brain) to the most will certainly shape your unconscious, and thereby your thoughts and behaviors.
+Whatever your brain experiences most will shape your unconscious, and thereby your thoughts and behaviors.

 What happens to a brain that’s exposed to hours of negative thoughts?
-Like a carrot in a stew absorbs the flavors of all the other ingredients, your brain soaks up all the elements of the environment around you–sights, sounds, thoughts, emotions, and all.
+Like a carrot in a stew absorbs the flavors of all the other ingredients, your brain soaks up all the elements of the environment around you: sights, sounds, thoughts, and emotions.
 It’s no surprise that doomscrolling can lead to patterns of negative thinking.

 You can’t choose all of your thoughts, but you can choose what you’re exposed to.
 The more intentional you are with your environment, the more you can reprogram your brain.
 Here are a few ways to get started.